 The Center for Post Traumatic Growth (CPTG) provides individual, couples, and group therapy to all eligible clients.

-The Center for Post Traumatic Growth (CPTG) offers time-tested, effective group psychotherapy for traumatized veterans and their families (Keenan, Lumley and Schneider, 2014).
+The Center for Post Traumatic Growth (CPTG) offers time-tested, effective group psychotherapy for traumatized veterans, first responders, and their families (Keenan, Lumley and Schneider, 2014).
 The clinicians of CPTG have been providing this treatment program to combat veterans since 2001 within the VA system.
 We believe that innovative approaches to healing combat trauma and moral injury that reach beyond the treatments offered by the VA are needed.
-Integrated family services are also imperative for healing trauma and the wounds of war.
+Integrated couple/family services are also imperative for healing trauma and the wounds of war.

 The program is an intensive, three-phase, outpatient group-therapy program for combat veterans which includes: